alasco-tech/alasco-tech.github.io/_posts/2022-01-07-custom-user-model.md

 The machinery behind the swappable models works so well, that we were a bit puzzled on how it was possible to have two different migrations (`auth.0001_initial` and `core.0001_initial`) both creating a User model, without one conflicting with the other.
 We found out that the trick lies in the `swappable` option of the user creation operation in `auth.0001_initial`, which renders the operation no-op when a custom user is detected in the project.

-It was also impressive how at some point in the middle of the cleanup, we were able to use indistinctly `settings.AUTH_USER_MODEL`, `get_user_model()`, or `"core.User"` as pointers in our database relation fields, without generating any changes in migrations.

 We continue to monitor any possible effects from the change, learn from the process, and plan new anecdotes.